 Situated in the center of Indonesia’s vast archipelago 8 degrees below the equator, Bali is Indonesia’s premier international tourist destination.
 Its ancient Hindu culture, towering volcanoes, terraced rice paddies watered by the UNESCO-designated Subak irrigation system, tumbling waterfalls, scenic beaches, renowned coral reefs and epic surf swell, all bathed in Bali’s alluring mysticism, attract visitors by the millions each year, as does its plentiful nightlife, shopping, spa, yoga and retreat offerings.

 Bali’s many charms and international airport make it an ideal charter springboard to the natural and cultural treasures of Lombok, Sumbawa and Komodo islands.
-While Bali seas are too rough on the west and south sides to allow a charter to circle the island, calm cruising grounds on the eastern and northern coasts deliver charter guests to Bali’s best snorkel and dive destinations and afford easy access to its magnificent neighbors to the east.
+While Bali seas are too rough on the west and south sides to allow a private yacht charter to circle the island, calm cruising grounds on the eastern and northern coasts deliver charter guests to Bali’s best snorkel and dive destinations and afford easy access to its magnificent neighbors to the east.